Topics in Probability, Parametric Estimation and Stochastic Calculus: Estimation

 If we further require that the sample is normally distributed ($X_j\sim \mathcal N(\mu,\sigma^2)$) then we can employ

 where we used Proposition \ref{norm:spce}, to find a ``small sample'' confidence interval for the unknown expected value:

-where, for a given $\beta>0$, the {\em quantile} $z_{\beta}>0$ is determined by $P(Z\geq z_{\beta})=P(Z\leq -z_{\beta})=\beta$, the ``tail'' probability associated to $Z\sim \mathcal N(0,1)$\footnote{For instance, if $\delta=0.05$ then $z_{\delta/2}\approx 1.96$, which shows that roughly two standard deviations around the normal mean suffice to ensure the customary $95\%$ confidence statement.}.
+where, for a given $0<\beta<1$, the {\em normal quantile} $z_{\beta}>0$ is determined by $P(Z\leq z_{\beta})=\beta$, where $Z\sim \mathcal N(0,1)$\footnote{In order to unify the notation for quantiles, we will always impose that their subscripts denote cumulative probabilities.
+For instance, if $\delta=0.05$ then $z_{1-\delta/2}\approx 1.96$, which shows that roughly two standard deviations around the normal mean suffice to ensure the customary $95\%$ confidence statement.}.
 Notice that if we (more realistically!) relax the normality assumption then (\ref{conf:int:ls}) becomes a ``large sample'' estimate since (\ref{relax}) holds asymptotically as $n\to+\infty$ due to CLT.
-Upon comparison with (\ref{conf:int:ls}) we see that this amounts to replacing $1/\sqrt{\delta}$ by $z_{\delta/2}$ in the estimate for the dispersion around the sample mean\footnote{Thus, if $\delta=0.05$ we are replacing $1/\sqrt{0.05}\approx 4.47$ by $1.96$, which shrinks the dispersion by a factor of $4.47/1.96\approx 2.28$ while still retaining the same confidence level.
+Upon comparison with (\ref{conf:int:ls}) we see that this amounts to replacing $1/\sqrt{\delta}$ by $z_{1-\delta/2}$ in the estimate for the dispersion around the sample mean\footnote{Thus, if $\delta=0.05$ we are replacing $1/\sqrt{0.05}\approx 4.47$ by $1.96$, which shrinks the dispersion by a factor of $4.47/1.96\approx 2.28$ while still retaining the same confidence level.
 But recall that this reduction only becomes reliable in the asymptotic regime (Remarks \ref{lln:append} and \ref{miscon}).}.
 In any case, the estimates (\ref{conf:int:ls:0}) and (\ref{conf:int:ls}) remain ineffective as long as $\sigma$ is unknown, in which case (and coming back to a normal sample $X_j\sim\mathcal N(\mu,\sigma^2)$), Remark \ref{student} suggests replacing (\ref{relax}) by (\ref{stu:est}) so as to obtain the ``small sample'' estimate

-where $P(T_{n-1}\geq \mathfrak t_{n-1,\beta})=\beta$ is the ``tail'' probability associated to the $\mathfrak t$-distribution $\mathfrak t_{n-1}$ which defines the corresponding quantile $\mathfrak t_{n-1,\beta}$.
+where $P(T_{n-1}\geq \mathfrak t_{n-1,\beta})=1-\beta$ is the ``tail'' probability associated to the $\mathfrak t$-distribution $\mathfrak t_{n-1}$ which defines the corresponding quantile $\mathfrak t_{n-1,\beta}$.
 The obvious advantage of (\ref{int:conf:tt}) over (\ref{conf:int:ls}) is that no previous knowledge of $\sigma$ is used.
 Finally, note that in Remark \ref{normal:ww} below it is shown that $\widehat\sigma^2_{n^{-1}}\stackrel{p}{\to}\sigma^2$ under this normality assumption.
 Since

 we see from Theorem \ref{slutsky} that

 It then follows from

 and Theorem \ref{slutsky} that (\ref{conf:int:ls}) and (\ref{int:conf:tt}) provide essentially the same information in this asymptotic regime (in the sense that $T_{n-1}-Z_n\stackrel{p}{\to}0$).
 We stress, however, the usefulness of (\ref{int:conf:tt}) when dealing with small samples, which attests in favor of Student's fundamental contribution coming from Remark \ref{student}.